TimoSavi/ceif/docs/manual.md

     OUTLIER_SCORE 0.65s
     PRINT_DIMENSION "<value>%d</value>\n<score>%e</score>\n"

-    #End of file
+    # End of file

 ### Examples

-#### Learn and analyze same file
+#### Learn and analyze the same file
-Learn and analyse file data.csv, use fields 1-3 (by ignoring fields 4-100) for analysis and print anomalies having score 0.6 or greater.
+Learn and analyze `data.csv` using fields 1-3 (ignoring fields 4-100), and print anomalies having a score of 0.6 or greater:

     ceif -l data.csv -a data.csv -I4-100 -O0.6

-#### Learn and write forest data to file data.f.
-Use scaled sample score value 0.5,
+#### Learn and write forest data to data.f with scaled score threshold 0.5s:

     ceif -l data.csv -w data.f -I4-100 -O0.5s

-#### Read forest data from data.f and analyse data.csv
+#### Read forest data from data.f and analyze data.csv
-Note that parameters like -O are saved to forest file and need not be given again.
+Note that parameters such as -O are saved inside the forest file and do not need to be specified again:

     ceif -r data.f -a data.csv

 #### Read forest data from data.f and add more samples from data2.csv
-Note that -w must given in order to save enhanced forest data.
+Note that -w must be specified in order to save the updated forest model:

     ceif -r data.f -l data2.csv -w data.f

-Option -z reads and saves to same file:
+Option -z reads and writes back to the same file:

     ceif -z data.f -l data2.csv

 #### Learn and write categorized forest data
-Use field number 5 as category field
+Use field number 5 as the category key:

     ceif -l data.csv -w data.f -I4-100 -O0.6 -C 5

-#### categorize data from data.csv using forest data from previous example
+#### Categorize data from data.csv using the forest data from the previous example
-Print analyzed category value (%C) and select fields as comma separated list (%v) for each input row from data.csv.
+Print the analyzed category match (%C) and the dimension values (%d) for each input row from `data.csv`:

     ceif -r data.f -c data.csv -p "%C %d"

-#### Generate test data set using forest data file
+#### Generate a test dataset using a forest data file
-Generate data set around sample data points by enlarging the area with factor 1.
-Every dimension value range consists of 512 test values.
-Test data sample values and outlier score value in RGB value separated by semicolon are printed to file plot\_data.csv.
+Generate a synthetic evaluation dataset around sample data points by enlarging the range by a factor of 1.
+Each dimension range evaluates 512 test points.
+Test data values and outlier scores formatted as RGB hex values are separated by semicolons and written to `plot_data.csv`:

     ceif -r data.f -T1 -i512 -e";" -p"%d;0x%x" -o plot_data.csv

 #### Data value aggregation
-If e.g. daily or hourly summaries should be analyzed then ceif should be called with -A option and each forest should have a daily or hourly aggregation key.
+If daily or hourly summaries are to be analyzed, `ceif` can be invoked with the -A option, where each forest represents an aggregation key.
-Example file of hourly samples of internet traffic:
+Example CSV file of hourly internet traffic samples:

     $ cat traffic.csv
-    Hour,Type,Inbytes,Outbutes
+    Hour,Type,Inbytes,Outbytes
     12,In,123,1444
     12,Out,423,1644
     13,In,123,1444